 Get these seven right and you’re most of the way there.

-How To Hit Your Irons Better: Understand Your Swing Arc (The Concept 90% Miss)
+Understand Your Swing Arc (The Concept Most Miss)

-Here’s what most instruction gets wrong: golfers think they need to hit the ball straight, so they try to strike it at the lowest point of their swing arc [1].
+Here’s what most instruction gets wrong: golfers think they need to hit the ball at the lowest point of their swing arc.

 That’s a mistake.

-If you try to hit the ball at that exact low point, you have zero margin for error.
-Miss it by a quarter inch and you’re hitting it fat or thin.
+If you try to catch the ball at the exact bottom, you have zero margin for error.
+Miss by a quarter inch and you’re hitting it fat or thin.[1].

 The Draw Pattern You Need to Accept

-Here’s the part that feels weird at first: When you strike the ball before the low point, your club path is heading to the right of your target [1].
+Here’s the part that feels weird at first: When you strike the ball before the low point, your club path is heading to the right of your target 1-5 degrees ideally [1].

-Instead, you need to close the clubface slightly at address and accept that the ball will start right and draw back.
+Instead, you need to close the clubface slightly (in relation to your path) at address and accept that the ball will start right and draw back.
 That’s how you build in margin for error and get consistent compression [1].

 Trail Side Support (The Missing Piece)